Donate Equity - UX Internship Case Study

 Tools: Figma, Framer, Bubble, UserGuiding, HubSpot, Stripe

-Deliverables: Wireframes, User Flows, Visual Design, Prototype, Onboarding UX
+Deliverables: Wireframes, User Flows, Visual Design, Prototype, Onboarding UX, Landing Page

 Impact: Signed nonprofit pre-launch, launch & podcast feature scheduled July 2025